 This program is designed to assist students who have exhibited difficulty in previous academic achievement.
 Students who are struggling with time management, test taking, written assignments, or sense a general need for academic assistance will benefit from this program.
-The assistance provided includes specialized help from a tutor, and supplemental instruction in selected courses.
+The assistance provided includes specialized help from a tutor.
 Tutors are trained to assist with various learning styles and course expectations.
 Many types of assistance are available to any student upon request.